-Roslyn was a CAPS major and double minor in Business and English from Long Island, N.Y.
-While studying in D.C., she was a policy intern of the Executive Office of the President, at the U.S. Trade Representative.
-In previous years, she has held internships at the Agricultural Development Bank of China and The M&A Advisor.
-On campus, she served as VP of Project Hope and on the Executive Council for the American Enterprise Institute, and is a University Representative for the Cornell Annual Fund.
-She is currently in Equity Derivative Sales Bank of America Merrill Lynch.
+Roslyn is currently an account executive for WeWork's Enterprise Solutions division in New York City, was a CAPS major and double minor in Business and English.
+While studying in D.C., she was a policy intern in the Executive Office of the President at the U.S. Trade Representative.
+In previous years, she has held internships at the Agricultural Development Bank of China and the M&A Advisor.
+On campus, she served as VP of Project Hope and on the Executive Council for the American Enterprise Institute, and she was a University Representative for the Cornell Annual Fund.
+After graduation, she worked in Equity Derivatives at the Bank of America Merrill Lynch.

-Conna Walsh majored in CAPS and minored in History.
-She has studied Chinese for the past seven years, and was lucky enough to participate in a NSLI-Y-funded trip to China during high school.
-Conna was an active member of the Cornell International Affairs Society, served as the Chair of Public Relations for Alpha Epsilon Phi, wrote for the student-run international relations blog The Diplomacist, worked at the Cornell campus store, and worked as a writing tutor on campus.
-Conna currently works as an International Program Manager for the KnowledgeLink Group in Boston.
+Conna is a senior marketing manager at Best Delegate in Boston, MA, an organization that teaches and promotes Model United Nations for high school and college students.
+After graduation, she worked at the Plum Society and then as an international program manager at Knowledgelink Group Inc. Conna was an active member of the Cornell International Affairs Society, served as the Chair of Public Relations for Alpha Epsilon Phi, wrote for the student-run international relations blog the Diplomacist, worked at the Cornell campus store, and worked as a writing tutor on campus.

 Class of 2014

-John Buckley (better known to friends as J.Z.) came to Cornell solely for the China and Asia-Pacific Studies major and picked up a degree in Government along the way.
-Long fascinated by Chinese culture and linguistics, he developed an interest in East Asian comparative politics, international relations, and conflict studies on the Hill.
-He credits the CAPS major with a number of exciting internship opportunities and professional experiences, including stints with the American Enterprise Institute, CNN, the US Department of Defense, and the US Department of State's Critical Language Scholarship Program.
-After graduation he hopes to pursue a career in international diplomacy and security.
-In addition to his policy studies, John is involved in cultural programming and social justice groups on campus, having worked with the Cornell Asian Pacific Islander Students Union (CAPSU), the Asian and Asian American Center (A3C), Rice Magazine, and SilkRoad Cornell.
-In his free time he also nurtures interests in anthropology, ethnomusicology, cinema, and geek culture.
+Double major with Government.
+John is currently a Political and Military Analyst at the U.S. Department of Defense, posted in the United Kingdom.
+He credits the CAPS major with a number of exciting internship opportunities and professional experiences, including stints at the American Enterprise Institute, CNN, the U.S. Department of Defense, and the U.S. Department of State's Critical Language Scholarship Program.
+In addition to his policies studies, John was involved in cultural programming and social justice groups on campus, having worked with the Cornell Asian Pacific Islander Students Union (CAPSU), the Asian and Asian American Center (A3C), Rice Magazine, and SilkRoad Cornell.

-Born and raised in New York, NY, Andrew is a China and Asia-Pacific Studies major and a Health Policy minor in the CAPS Class of 2014.
-Along with studying Mandarin and the U.S.-China relationship, Andrew has always been interested in public health and healthcare systems, of which both the U.S. and China are undergoing reform.
+Andrew is currently a health data analyst at the Blue Shield of California.
+After graduation, he continued his education at Cornell's Weill Graduate School of Medical Sciences and earned an M.S. in Health Policy and Economics.
+He worked at the NYC Department of Health and Mental Hygiene while earning his M.S.
+Afterward, he moved to Oakland and worked as a research analyst at Mathematica Policy research before working at Blue Shield.
 While in Beijing, Andrew interned at the Peking University China Center for Health Economic Research, where he helped an international research team analyze the management and reform of the Chinese public hospital system.
 Andrew is also an advocate for Asian American issues, including health disparities such as hepatitis B, and worked on the Affordable Care Act while interning for the White House Initiative on Asian Americans and Pacific Islanders in Washington, D.C.

-Jonathan Yuan is a China and Asia-Pacific Studies and Government double major with a minor in Business.
-He was born in Montreal, Canada and grew up in Allentown, PA and has had wonderful experiences with CAPS in both Washington D.C. and Beijing at Peking University.
-On campus, he works in the A&S Career Services office and is a contributing writer to the Cornell Progressive.
-Professionally, he's held internships at the Bipartisan Policy Center, Voice of America, and the American Foreign Service Association and hopes to eventually enter the communications, public relations, marketing, or media world.
-In his spare time, he loves talking about all things related to politics, pop culture, and news media.
+Double major with Government and a minor in Business.
+Jonathan is currently a Masters of Public Policy Candidate at Harvard University's John F. Kennedy School of Government, which hs is set to complete in 2020.
+After graduation, he worked as a communications assistant at the Bipartisan Policy Center and as a senior media coordinator at Politico in Washington, D.C.
+He was born in Montreal, Canada, grew up in Allentown, PA, and had wonderful experiences with CAPS in both Washington, D.C., and Beijing at Peking University.
+On campus, he worked in the A&S Career Services office and was a contributing writer to the Cornell Progressive.
+Professionally, he's held internships at the Bipartisan Policy Center, Voice of America, and the American Foreign Service Association.

 Class of 2013